Samelot/samelot.github.com/_posts/2014-03-28-osc-photoshop.md

 + The `"main"` field tells us that main.js will be the primary entry point of the plugin.

 + The `"generator-core-version"` field tells us what version of generator we are using.
-In my experience, a version below 2 would render the plugin incompatible.
+Inaccurately specified version may render the plugin incompatible.

 + The `"dependencies"` field lists any dependencies that our plugin requires to run.
 Node-osc is the module our plugin uses to process OSC messages.
 As a matter of fact, if you were to look at node-osc's package.json, you'd find that node-osc requires another nodejs module, osc-min.
 This module was used in the original [buttkiss](https://github.com/maxenglander/buttkisshttps://github.com/maxenglander/buttkiss "our first osc-ps implementation").
 Check out some other popular [nodejs OSC modules](https://nodejsmodules.org/tags/osc) - maybe you'll find one you really like!